natowi/Meshroom-Installer/README.md

 - Inno Setup: Build -> Compile (can take some time.
 Set your computer to performance mode to speed up the process)
 - Inno Setup: Build -> Open Output Folder (Meshroom Folder/Output)
 - Test the Setup

+Additional benefit: The resulting AliceVision Meshroom Setup will be compressed from 1.7GB to ~700MB.